Matesax/CTMT/README.md

 This is analogous to the role of the Levi–Civita connection in Riemannian geometry: the protocol is declared input; the geometry that follows from it is characterized.

 RG is therefore best viewed as a family of canonical observable geometries parameterized by admissibility protocols rather than a single protocol-free geometry of observation.

+> This uniqueness holds equally in finite‑dimensional quantum experiments once the quantum metric module is declared.

 ---